19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (b) is required under the conditions of the class licence to register with the Media Development Authority of Singapore on account of that person or group of persons engaging in or providing any programme for the propagation, promotion or discussion of political issues relating to Singapore,

-[34/2002 wef 01/01/2003]

-and a person or a group of persons shall be regarded as required to register with the Media Development Authority of Singapore even though the time permitted for such registration has not expired;
+and a person or a group of persons shall be regarded as required to register with the Media Development Authority of Singapore even though the time permitted for such registration has not expired.

-[31/2001 wef 14/09/2001]
+[31/2001; 34/2002]

 ### Election advertising ban on polling day

 78B\.—(1) Subject to subsection (2), no person shall on polling day display or publish, or cause or permit to be displayed or published, any election advertising in or among any electors in any electoral division before the close of all the polling stations in the electoral division.

+[31/2001]

 (2) Subsection (1) shall not apply in respect of —